PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-feature-freeze.md

 ---

 As of February 1, 2023, PrestaShop version 8.1 has entered the feature freeze phase.
-This article will provide more information about the feature freeze, what the next steps will be, and what to expect from PrestaShop 8.1.
+This article provides more information about the feature freeze, what the next steps will be, and what to expect from PrestaShop 8.1.

 ![PrestaShop 8.1](/assets/images/2023/02/banner_8.1_1534x424.png)